FAQ

 Secondly, we can only make based on measurements given so we ask those submitting measurements to be sure of them as much as possible.
 Ideally, TAKING A FEW SETS OF MEASUREMENTS for those who are novices at this is the best thing to do.
 This way you can see if you are getting consistent measurements without much discrepancy.
 Providing more info on other brands (jeans, suits, shirts etc) you wear is always helpful in getting a full picture of your build and proportions.

 If you do not readily know your jacket sleeve length, we ask you to get nonfunctional sleeve cuffs that can be easily adjusted.
-Basically, if you have to ask how to measure sleeve length, then it’s better to get nonfunctional cuffs for your first suit.
+Basically, if you have to ask how to measure sleeve length, then it”s better to get nonfunctional cuffs for your first suit.
 If you are adamant about having functional cuffs, we usually see what your provided sleeve length is, compare it to the average length for someone your height, and if there is a huge discrepancy we will point that out and see how you would like to proceed.
-One thing to keep in mind, it is actually possible to lengthen functional cuff sleeves up to 1″ longer (A new buttonhole will probably have to be cut/sewn to fill in the extra space), but most functional cuff sleeves cannot be shortened, other than maybe 1/4″ at most.
+One thing to keep in mind, it is actually possible to lengthen functional cuff sleeves up to 1″ longer (tho a new buttonhole will probably have to be cut/sewn to fill in the extra space), but most functional cuff sleeves cannot be shortened, other than maybe 1/4″ at most.
 So there is more margin of error to have it fit slightly too short, than too long.

 Even with a MTM process (and even full bespoke), many finished suits may require fine tuning that can be accomplished with your local tailor.
 There is rarely such thing as “the perfect fit”, especially as everyone has a different image in mind when they think is this “perfect fit”.